 mod_pagespeed is an open-source Apache module that automatically optimizes web pages and resources they use.
 Optimization is done by rewriting the resources using filters that implement web performance best practices.
 Webmasters and web developers can use mod_pagespeed to improve the performance of their web pages when serving content with the Apache HTTP Server.

-Deciding to give it a go, I successfully installed the pagespeed module via SSH.
+Deciding to give it a go, I successfully installed the pagespeed module (404 link removed 2016/11/28) via SSH.
 It required a significant amount of time to configure and get everything working.
 After experimenting with the different settings and running plenty of tests, it’s clear that, in this case,

 mod_pagespeed really isn’t necessary.
 The resources required to run pagespeed outweigh the minor performance improvements.
 Here are some before/after screenshots showing Firebug “Net” results of loading the Perishable Press home page (click either thumbnail for full-size view):